jason-lieb/advent-of-code-2024/README.md

 - To build the packages (and run tests), run `nix build`
 - After building to run the executables, run `./result/bin/...`
 - To run tests directly, go into the project directory and run `go test`

-### To Do
-- Switch int types to more specific types
-- Switch slices to arrays where possible